 In the mind ever burning,

 From itself never turning.

 (Sir Walter Raleigh)

-But when a person (a) burns with passion, and (b) knows how to discipline that passion, there isn’t much that he can’t do.
-That person will move mountains quicker than ten thousand who know about mountain-moving but don’t care whether they get moved or not.
+But when a person (a) burns with passion, and (b) knows how to discipline that passion, there isn’t much he can’t do.
+That person will move mountains quicker than ten thousand who know about mountain-moving but don’t care whether the mountain gets moved or not.

 So being passionate is a mighty good thing.
-Sadly, many people make the mistake of waiting for external circumstances to fire them up.
+Sadly, many people make the mistake of waiting for external circumstances (or perhaps a “motivational speaker”) to fire them up.
 They waste their lives complaining that nothing ever really stirred their interest.
 But the truth is: you have to strike your own match.

 “Success isn’t a result of spontaneous combustion.
 You must set yourself on fire” (Arnold H. Glasow).